-Winter skills courses cost £100 for one of the days or £175 for both days.
+Winter skills courses cost £175 for both days.
 Accommodation will need to be booked separately as will boots, ice axe and crampon hire.

 "Definitely a laid back approach to learning map reading and understanding of the countryside.